Th3Mast3rM1nd/Command-Challenges-Writeups/README.md

 ***Challenge 16***

-Print all matching lines (without the filename or the file path) in all files under the current directory that start with "access.log" that contain the string "500".
+<kbd>Print all matching lines (without the filename or the file path) in all files under the current directory that start with "access.log" that contain the string "500".</kbd>

 <details>
   <summary> <b>View Solution </b></summary>